Each year, more than

 Diggs received 35 radiation treatments over seven weeks.
 In October 2011, he was finished with his radiation, and his PSA numbers were returning to normal again.

 So how does prostate cancer return when there’s no longer a prostate?
 “If the prostate cancer is totally contained in the prostate, it’s about 100 percent curable.
 If the cancer cells invade the prostate bed [the tissue surrounding the prostate], there’s a chance the cancer may come back,” Diggs says.

 “When the cancer came back, it wasn’t as bad emotionally,” he says.
 “It didn’t have the same emotional impact.
 I just thought ‘Here we go again!’”

-If you get a diagnosis, Diggs suggests reaching out to the American Cancer Society and contacting other men who have gone through a diagnosis and treatment.
+If you get a diagnosis, Diggs suggests reaching out to other men who have gone through the diagnosis and treatment.
 “Quite simply, they can tell you things the doctor can’t.”